NSpaceTeam/Husarion-Panther-Sim-Setup/README.md

     *   Up-to-date Mesa drivers for your AMD GPU/APU.
 5.  **X11 Server:** Standard on most Linux desktop environments.

-If you do not know or have NVIDIA drivers or NVIDIA Container Toolkit you can check it all at following link: https://gist.github.com/Konstantin036/6f83cffb3675e014bff94885a8e6a225
+If you do not know do you have NVIDIA drivers or NVIDIA Container Toolkit you can check and install it all using the guide from the following link: https://gist.github.com/Konstantin036/6f83cffb3675e014bff94885a8e6a225

 ## Files